EquiPass: Frequently Asked Questions

 2. What discount does the EquiPass offer me?

 If you choose a monthly plan with unlimited rides, the EquiPass monthly pass costs $58.25 per month.
 Should you travel less than 34 rides in a calendar month, then the EquiPass single-ride fare is a better option at $1.75 per ride.
-These prices are subject to regular fare changes, which generally occur on January 1 each year.
+These are the 2020 prices and are subject to regular fare changes.

 3. Who is eligible for an EquiPass discount?